Bill Crews (minister): Biography

 After leaving the Wayside Chapel, Crews went into the Uniting Church ministry and eventually became minister at the Uniting Church in the Sydney suburb of Ashfield.
 He then became founder and chairman of the Exodus Foundation, a charity that assists homeless and abandoned youth.
 He is also the founder and CEO of the Bill Crews Charitable Trust.
-The Exodus Foundation's activities include a free kitchen (restaurant) in Ashfield which feeds 400 people each day, health both dental and medical and welfare services for the homeless and needy, and an outreach program for homeless youth.
+The Exodus Foundation's activities include a free kitchen, or restaurant, in Ashfield which feeds 400 people each day, health both dental and medical and welfare services for the homeless and needy, and an outreach program for homeless youth.
 There is also a night food van providing meals to the homeless at Woolloomooloo.

 From 1996 to 2014, Exodus (in collaboration with MULTILIT) operated a literacy program which offered free remedial reading tuition to disadvantaged primary school children, with tutorial centres located in Ashfield, Redfern, Coen, Queensland and Darwin, Northern Territory.
 The NSW State Government terminated funding to the program on 30 September 2014, and the Ashfield and Redfern centres closed soon after, although The Bill Crews Trust continues to operate a literacy program for indigenous students in the Northern Territory.

 Since 2002, Crews has hosted the radio program Sunday Night with Bill Crews on Sydney radio station 2GB and Brisbane radio station 4BC.
 Guests have included Clive James, Helen Reddy, Bob Hawke, and Kerry O'Brien.
 He is known to have a centre-left political viewpoint.
 Crews was the subject of a documentary film released in 2020, A War of Compassion, directed by Warwick Moss.